Have you been involved in a natural disaster?

 How to look after yourself during a tough time?

-- Having a routine.
-When everything feels 'a little out of control', a regular routine can help you manage things and make life seem more organised
+- have a routine.
+When everything feels 'a little out of control', a regular routine can help you manage things and make life seem more organised.

-- Allowing yourself some 'worry time'.
+- allow yourself some 'worry time'.
 If you’re constantly worrying about or replaying the stressful event, then set aside some time to worry each day.
 At other times, remind yourself to leave these thoughts until later.
 An app like WorryTime can help you set aside worries until later.

-- Reducing alcohol and other drug use.
+- reduce or cut out alcohol and other drug use.
 Alcohol and other drugs can mask your feelings, but sometimes make your feelings stronger so that you’re less able to manage.

-- Using your strengths and surrounding yourself with support.
+- use your strengths and surround yourself with support.
 Everyone has strengths, and you can draw on yours.
 Surround yourself with people who are reassuring and comforting, and who allow you to be yourself.

 When should I get help?